 Step 3: Create the Roux

-Next, whisk in 2 Tbsp of flour and and cook for about 2 minutes, until the raw flour taste is eliminated.
+Next, whisk in 2 tablespoon of flour and and cook for about 2 minutes, until the raw flour taste is eliminated.
 Gently stream in the milk, whisking constantly, until the mixture is smooth.
 Gently simmer the mixture until the sauce starts to thicken, which should take about 3 to 4 minutes.

 Step 4: Add the Cheese and Shredded Chicken